 Memory model and the educational implications

-Storage: In this stage, the actual information is collected and stored in the memory and this process is known as the storage.
-For example, if a student put this information in mind that the class will start at 9 a.m, this will be the storage stage of the learning and the memory process.
+Storage: In this stage, the actual information is collected and stored in the memory, and this process is known as storage.
+For example, if a student puts this information in mind that the class will start at 9 a.m., this will be the storage stage of the learning and the memory process.

 Retrieval: At this stage, the person will find or recall the information once stored in his memory so that he can use that information again.
 In some cases, retrieval of the information is a simple process but in some cases, it is a very difficult task.
-For example, recalling the name of the doctor whom you visited 6 months ago.
+For example, recall the name of the doctor whom you visited 6 months ago.

 Dual-Store Model of Memory

 This model is known as the dual-store model with reference to the difference between the short-term and the long-term memory.
 Input here means the information from the environment collected by a person.
 Information enters the sensory register at the first stage, and it is held there for a shorter period of time.
-After few seconds of processing, the information moves toward the working memory or the short-term memory.
-Information processes in the short-term memory for not more than one minute and it should be forwarded next to the long-term memory.
+After a few seconds of processing, the information moves toward the working memory or the short-term memory.
+Information processes in the short-term memory for not more than one minute, and it should be forwarded next to the long-term memory.

-Grab Attention: from the model of learning we came to know that for keeping the data in the long-term memory, attention is required.
-Similarly, if teachers want their students to keep in mind the information they are providing to the students for a longer period of time, they should provide the students an atmosphere where they can pay attention to the information provided and focus on the study more.
+Grab Attention: from the model of learning, we came to know that for keeping the data in long-term memory, attention is required.
+Similarly, if teachers want their students to keep in mind the information they are providing to the students for a longer period of time, they should provide the students with an atmosphere where they can pay attention to the information provided and focus on the study more.

 Interactive sessions: By asking frequent questions from the students, teachers can maintain and keep the attention of the students where it should be.
 Through this way, students will listen to the lecture with more attention and learn in a better way.

 Minimize distraction while working individually: If the teacher has assigned the students individual assignments, he should provide an atmosphere where there is no distraction.
-Only then they can work in a better way and can process information in their mind appropriately.
+Only then can they work in a better way and can process information in their mind appropriately.
 Distraction may lead them to be less attentive and less effective.

 Part 4